Learn more about all your short-term lending choices

 See your prequalified offers in seconds.

 Personal loans are a type of installment loan.
 That means the borrower receives a lump sum that’s repaid with a fixed monthly payment over the course of the loan’s term.
-Personal loans are usually unsecured, meaning they don’t require collateral.
-While most personal loans are repaid over 2 – 5 years, short-term personal loans have repayment terms of less than 2 years as likewise noted earlier.
+While most personal loans are repaid over 2 – 5 years, short-term personal loans have repayment terms of less than two years.
+Some short-term loans have a term of only a few weeks.

-However, a lender might combine a modestly low interest rate with higher fees to actually create a higher annual percentage rate (APR).
-Or the lender could charge a higher interest rate to help offset the cost of creating the loan or the risk of not requiring collateral.
-Either way, make sure you understand your loan’s rate and terms before taking on the payment.
+If you are shopping for a short-term loan, be mindful of the loan’s interest.
+A lender might combine a low interest rate with higher fees to create a higher annual percentage rate (APR).
+In some situations, the lender charges a higher interest rate to help offset the cost of creating the loan or the risk of not requiring collateral.
+Always read the loan terms to find any details that could impact your ability to pay back the loan.

 Ready To Improve Your Financial Life?